apmckelvey/boat-man-shooters/ReadME.md

 ## Installation of Dependencies <a name="installation_of_dependencies">

-This project uses the dependencies `pygame`, `moderngl`, `numpy`, and `supabase`, which are not built in to the Python system.
+This project uses the dependencies `pygame-ce`, `moderngl`, `numpy`, and `supabase`, which are not built in to the Python system.
 To install these dependencies, you will have to use pip in your terminal if you are in a local environment.

 1. ### Install `pip` if Needed
    1. First, get the `get-pip.py` file from the following link: